Switzerland announces plan to lift coronavirus lockdown

 On Thursday the government announcedexternal link its three-phase plan for restoring Switzerland to normality during a crisis that has claimed more than 1,200 lives.

 Hospitals will also be allowed to conduct non-urgent procedures from April 27 along with a lifting of restrictions of doctors’ and dental practices.
+Businesses such as hairdressing salons, massage practices, tattoo and cosmetic studios, Florists, DIY stores and garden centres may also open again in the first stage of the normalization plan.

+Funerals will also be allowed to be conducted if they are only attended by close family.

 Schools and non-essential businesses have been forced to close their doors since March 23, a measure that was later extended until April 26.